ENT- Otolaryngology | by CMRI | Published on 08/08/2020

 An ear infection is a virus or bacterial infection of the middle ear – an air-filled space located behind the eardrum that uses vibrating bones to convert sound into signals that your brain can understand.
 An ear infection often causes inflammation and excessive fluid buildup.
 This increases the pressure on the eardrum causing pain.
+Moreover, ear infections are either chronic or acute.
+Chronic ear infections are more serious as they can permanently damage the inner and middle ear.

-Ear infections are primarily of three types.
+Ear infections are primarily of three types and they are:

 The symptoms of ear infections differ in adults and children.
 However, earache is common in both.
 Symptoms can persist or recur from time to time.
 The symptoms of chronic ear infections are more noticeable than acute ear infections.

 For adults, ear infections are super painful, often dull, sharp, or burning.
 They can experience constant pressure, reduced hearing, or fluid drainage from the ear.
 Other symptoms can include dizziness and vertigo.
+As for children, ear infection symptoms can vary a lot.
+Children may experience:

 If children younger than 6 months experience fever or ear infection symptoms, consult a doctor immediately.
 Also, if your child has severe ear pain or a fever above 39 degrees Celsius for more than 24 hours.